JuliaLang/julia/doc/stdlib/base.rst

 .. function:: edit(file::String, [line])

    Edit a file optionally providing a line number to edit at.
 Returns to the julia prompt when you quit the editor.
-If the file name ends in ".jl" it is reloaded when the editor closes the file.

 .. function:: edit(function, [types])

    Edit the definition of a function, optionally specifying a tuple of types to indicate which method to edit.

-When the editor exits, the source file containing the definition is reloaded.
+.. function:: less(file::String, [line])

+   Show a file using the default pager, optionally providing a starting line number.
+Returns to the julia prompt when you quit the pager.

+.. function:: less(function, [types])

+   Show the definition of a function using the default pager, optionally specifying a tuple of types to indicate which method to see.

 .. function:: require(file::String...)